-Student Assistance Team (SAT): A school-based group of people whose purpose is to provide additional Tier 2 support to students who are experiencing academic or behavioral difficulties that are preventing them from benefiting from general education because they are either performing below or above expectations.
+Student Assistance Team (SAT): A school-based group of people whose purpose is to provide additional support to students who are experiencing academic or behavioral difficulties that are preventing them from benefiting from general education because they are either performing below or above expectations.
 The SAT is comprised of a core group that anchors the team.
 Core members must have good communication skills and a solid working knowledge about a variety of supports (types of interventions, educational and community resources, etc.).
 Core team members may vary by school, but should include at minimum: an administrator, regular education staff, and specialists in accordance with Section (J)(4) 22-2C-6 NMSA, 1978.
-Tier 2 is discussed in the context of the existing language in NMAC 6.29.1.
-In the MLSS model, we will refer to Layer 2 instead of Tier 2.
+Supports provided are discussed in the context of the existing language in NMAC 6.29.1.